Understanding Your CARE Tool Assessment

 how easy it is to change

-This info is in three columns.
+This information is in three columns.
 A checkmark in the third column means DSHS thinks you might need more help because of that issue.
 Make sure the third column has a check mark for each issue that applies to you.

 Here is what the requirements in the second column mean: